lima-vm/lima/README.md

 Yes, it should work, but not regularly tested on ARM (due to lack of CI).

 #### "Can I run non-Ubuntu guests?"
-AlmaLinux, Alpine, Arch Linux, Debian, Fedora, openSUSE, and Rocky are also known to work.
+AlmaLinux, Alpine, Arch Linux, Debian, Fedora, openSUSE, Oracle Linux, and Rocky are also known to work.
 See [`./examples/`](./examples/).

 An image has to satisfy the following requirements: